jennybc/assertr/README.md

 and predicate generators designed to be used with the `insist` and `insist_rows`
 functions:

-- `within_n_sds` - used to dynamically create bounds to check vector elements with based on standard z-scores
+- `within_n_sds` - used to dynamically create bounds to check vector elements based on standard z-scores
-- `within_n_mads` - better method for dynamically creating bounds to check vector elements with based on 'robust' z-scores (using median absolute deviation)
+- `within_n_mads` - better method for dynamically creating bounds to check vector elements  based on 'robust' z-scores (using median absolute deviation)

 and the following row reduction functions designed to be used with `assert_rows` and `insist_rows`: